 4.5 Player Rotation

 Player rotation must be maintained throughout each game and into the break of the next game.
 The non-breaking team can start each game with either player.
 Failure to stay in rotation results in a ball in Hand Foul.

-Teammates can talk to each other throughout the game as long as they stay within the 1 Minute Per Shot Clock Rule.
+Teammates can talk to each other throughout the game, during their inning, as long as they stay within the general 1 Minute Per Shot Clock Rule.